krugerk/beeminder-apidocs/source/index.html.md

 * `plotall` (boolean): Whether to plot all the datapoints, or only the `aggday`'d one.
 So if false then only the official datapoint that's counted is plotted.
 * `last_datapoint` ([Datapoint](#datapoint)): The last datapoint entered for this goal.
 * `integery` (boolean): Assume that the units must be integer values.
 Used for things like `limsum`.
+* `gunits` (string): Goal units, like "hours" or "pushups" or "pages".
+* `hhmmformat` (boolean): Whether to show data in a "timey" way, with colons.
+For example, this would make a 1.5 show up as 1:30.
+* `todayta` (boolean): Whether there are any datapoints for today

 The goal types are shorthand for a collection of settings of more fundamental goal attributes.
 Note that changing the goal type of an already-created goal has no effect on those fundamental goal attributes.